 In 2009 the Texas State Senate officially named Grapevine the Christmas Capital of Texas.
 The city boasts over 1400 events during the 40 days surrounding Christmas.
 Historic Main Street is strung with millions of lights to set the holiday mood, and all through the town holiday themed activities are taking place.
 One of the most popular are the holiday train rides: the magic of Christmas comes to life on the North Pole Express, while adults will love the escape on the Christmas Wine Train (both trains sell out as early as August, so plan ahead).
 Be sure to visit ICE! at the Gaylord Texan Resort where two million pounds of ice are transformed into a classic walk-through Christmas tale.
 Find out more: The Christmas Capitol of Texas.

-1 Great Place to Stay: Great Wolf Lodge
+1 Great Place to Stay in Grapevine with Kids: Great Wolf Lodge

-If it’s true that kids rank their favorite hotels based on the pool, then the clear place to stay in Grapevine with kids is Great Wolf Lodge, which has two amazing water parks on site.
-But even water babies need a break from swimming, so the hotel also offers other fun activities like an ice cream-themed spa for kids, arcade, and MagiQuest interactive game, as well as free activities with Wiley and his friends.
+If it’s true that kids rank their favorite hotels based on the pool, then there’s one clear choice of where to stay in Grapevine with kids.
+Great Wolf Lodge has two amazing water parks on site.
+But even water babies need a break from swimming, so the hotel also offers other fun activities to soak up.
+Sample the ice cream-themed spa for kids, arcade, and MagiQuest interactive game, as well as free activities with Wiley and his friends.
 Rooms at Great Wolf Lodge all feature a North Woods inspired theme.
 Specialty suites give kids their own space in tents, cabins, or even wolf dens.
 You can get a look at the Great Wolf Lodge room types in this video tour of Great Wolfe Lodge in Grand Mound, Washington.

-1 Great Place to Eat: Main Street Bistro & Bakery
+1 Great Place to Eat in Grapevine: Main Street Bistro & Bakery

 Grapevine is a city filled with incredible, local eateries.
 I’ve yet to have a bad meal in the city.
 But the one place I never miss when we visit is Main Street Bistro & Bakery.
 Meals are a wonderful blend of French cuisine with definite Texas flair.
 Stop in for a meal (be prepared to wait for seating during peak times at this popular spot), or just grab one of their delicious pastries to eat at a sidewalk table as you enjoy your visit to Main Street.